-The MorphOS development team is proud to announce the release of the MorphOS Software Development Kit 3.14 (October 2019).
+Also, the MorphOS development team would like to announce the concurrent release of MorphOS Software Development Kit 3.16 (December 2020).

 This release offers countless improvements in our compilers, includes, libnix, GeekGadget environment and tools.
 We've included GCC 10, GDB, unzip and nano, and removed GCC 8.
 GCC 7 and 9 received updates fixing various bugs. libpthread was fixed and improved in various ways to provide more complete threading support.
 Binutils, OpenSSL, Perl, cURL, Git and OpenSSH, among others, were also updated.
 The full list of changes may be found in the SDK.readme file included in the distribution.

 Despite challenging circumstances, these two releases end one of the most fruitful years in recent MorphOS history.
 The developers would like to wish all MorphOS user a happy and successful 2021!